bgaber/terraform/aws/fedramp/automated-datadog-agent-upgrade/README.md

 ```

 The profile must match one of the the profile values in the AWS config file above.

+## Lambda Function Prerequisites

+Each AWS account that you want to have Datadog agents upgraded by this process needs to have these three Parameter Store variables setup before running the Lambda function:

+* DATADOG_SITE (value will be `datadoghq.com` for NPRI or `ddog-gov.com` for NPR and PRD)
+* DATADOG_API_KEY
+* DATADOG_APP_KEY

 ## Lambda Function